-To disable a breakpoint, right click on an active breakpoint and select Disable Breakpoint.
-Selecting this option will remove the breakpoint from the runtime; the breakpoint will be remain in the editor and be changed to an inactive state (a).
+To disable a breakpoint, right click on an active breakpoint and select Enable / Disable Breakpoint (or Ctrl + F9).
+Selecting this option will remove the breakpoint from the runtime; the breakpoint will be remain in the editor and be changed to an inactive state ().